Mean radiant temperature: Measurement

 This thermometer actually measures the globe temperature (GT), tending towards thermal balance under the effect of convection and radiation coming from the different heat sources in the enclosure.
 Thanks to this principle, knowing GT allows the mean radiant temperature MRT to be determined.

 According to ISO 7726 Standard, the equation that is used most frequently (forced convection) is the following:

+When air velocity is less than 1m/s (natural convection), the equation is the following: